Illinois-IoT/main-project/tutorials/day3/day3.md

 ![](day3_frames.jpeg)

 What exactly is "motion" anyways?
 In the example above, we see that there are minor differences between each frame.
-If you mut all of these minor differences together, you get "motion".
+If you put all of these minor differences together, you get "motion".

 ![](day3_frames_animated.gif)